aashokak/stackWebInterface/README.md

 ## Getting Started

-To get you started you can simply clone the `angular-seed` repository and install the dependencies:
+To get you started you can simply clone the `stackWebInterface` repository and install the dependencies:

 ### Prerequisites

-You need git to clone the `stackApp` repository.
+You need git to clone the `stackWebInterface` repository.
 You can get git from [here][git].

 We also use a number of Node.js tools to initialize and test `stackApp`.
 You must have Node.js and its package manager (npm) installed.
 You can get them from [here][node].